20 Love Poems for Every Mood

 They knew you once, O beautiful and wise.

 As you might guess, Aiken was a man on intimate terms with tragedy.
-When Conrad Aiken was a child, his father killed his mother and committed suicide himself.
-Aiken grew up to be a sensitive soul; according to the Academy of American Poets, “he avoided military service during World War I by claiming that, as a poet, he was part of an ‘essential industry.'”
-Aiken married three times, but as we can see from the lines of his love poems above, he never fully recovered from his childhood trauma.
+When he was a child, his father killed his mother and then took his own life.
+Aiken grew up to be a sensitive soul.
+According to the Academy of American Poets, “he avoided military service during World War I by claiming that, as a poet, he was part of an ‘essential industry.'”
+He married three times, but as we can see from some of his poetry, including the lines above, he never fully recovered from his childhood trauma.

 Last night, your memory stole into my heart—